Common Seas

 What we did

-Following these findings, Common Seas is calling on the UK Government to introduce a new £15 million National Plastic Health Impact Research Fund.
+Following these findings, Common Seas called on the UK Government to form a new £15 million National Plastic Health Impact Research Fund.

 Solution

-Higginson raised the profile of the Blood Type Plastic study by securing an exclusive in depth feature in The Guardian, both in print and online.
-As part of the campaign, the influence of the global press coverage and increased public awareness will urge the UK Government to introduce the National Plastic Health Research Fund.
-The Fund will be used to finance urgent research to understand how the particles in human blood and the ever-increasing exposure to plastic in day-to-day life is affecting human health.
+Higginson raised the profile of the Blood Type Plastic study by securing an exclusive in-depth feature in The Guardian, both in print and online.
+The influence of global press coverage was leveraged to increase public awareness and urge the UK government to form the Research Fund.
+The Fund will be used to finance urgent research to understand how the particles in human blood and the ever-increasing exposure to plastic in day-to-day life are affecting human health.

 Outcome

-Higginson secured over 450 pieces of coverage worldwide with a combined online readership of more than six billion people.
-Highlights include The Guardian, The Times, The Telegraph, USA Today, TF1 and Bloomberg.
-An interview between former science editor of the BBC and environmental / sustainability influencer, David Shukman and CEO and founder of Common Seas, Jo Royle.
+Higginson secured over 450 pieces of coverage worldwide, with a combined online readership of more than six billion people.
+Highlights include The Guardian, The Times, The Telegraph, USA Today, TF1, and Bloomberg.

-Following the global coverage, more than 60,000 people signed the online petition to demand more research into the human health impacts of plastic and the harm that it is causing.
+Following this coverage, more than 60,000 people signed Common Seas’ online petition to demand more research into the human health impacts of plastic and the harms that it may be causing.

 Six Billion Readers